lasermtv07/i3colors/README.md

 ### Onscreen elements

 On screen, you have:
  - **Editing** options menu, which will switch what mode of windows are you currently editing (in i3, you can set a different style based on if window is hovered over, if it's inactive.. ).
 The individual options (`border`,`background`..) are for changing the style itself.
+More via [i3 documentation](https://i3wm.org/docs/userguide.html#client_colors)
  - **Undo** will set all the colors to the state in which they were when the file was initially loaded.
  - **Load backup** will load colors from a different config, but it will not start editing the config (mostly usedful for loading back backups, hence the name)
  - **Preview checkboxes** under the white canvas, in which you toggle a preview of different styles based on the criteria mentioned in **Editing**